example42/puppet-tp/index.md

       options_hash => hiera_hash('any_app::options'),
     }

-It's **not a joke**, it just works like that, as long as your application can be installed via a native package (Tiny Puppet can manage also additional repos) and you know how to configure it.
+It's **not a joke**, it just works like that, as long as our application can be installed via a native package (Tiny Puppet can manage also additional repos) and we know how to configure it.

 Tiny Puppet features: